Learning Temporal Resolution in Spectrogram for Audio Classification: Acknowledgement

-This research was partly supported by a PhD scholarship from the Centre for Vision, Speech and Signal Processing (CVSSP), Faculty of Engineering and Physical Science (FEPS), University of Surrey and the British Broadcasting Corporation~(BBC) Research and Development~(R\&D).
-For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
+This research was partly supported by the British Broadcasting Corporation Research and Development~(BBC R\&D), Engineering and Physical Sciences Research Council (EPSRC) Grant EP/T019751/1 ``AI for Sound'', and a PhD scholarship from the Centre for Vision, Speech and Signal Processing (CVSSP), Faculty of Engineering and Physical Science (FEPS), University of Surrey.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising.